dannyc-dev/Stack-Based-Buffer-Overflow/README.md

 ![alt text](screenshot/15.png)

 Wohoo - as you can see our return address now holds 0xdeadbeef!
 We have successfully controlled the flow of execution for our program.
-In the next section we will build a ROP chain so that we can replace 0xdeadbeef and invoke our shell.
+In the next section, we will build a ROP chain so that we can replace 0xdeadbeef and invoke our shell.
 This will complete our exploit and hopefully give us a shell.

 Thanks for making it this far - see you at part 2!